xetorthio/johm/README.md

 JOhm is a Object-hash mapping library for Java inspired on the awesome [Ohm](http://github.com/soveran/ohm).

-JOhm is a library for storing objects in Redis, a persistent key-value database.
+JOhm is a library for storing objects in [Redis](http://github.com/antirez/redis), a persistent key-value database.

 ## What can I do with JOhm?
 Right now it is still in development.
 So just the following features are available.

-- Basic attribute persistance (String, Integer, etc...)
+- Basic attribute persistence (String, Integer, etc...)
 - Auto-numeric Ids
 - Simple References
 - Indexes